-About Sharing Branches and Migration
+About Sharing Branches and Locking

 When you want to share or copy your API specification or fragment, you can create a branch off the master branch or other branch of the project.
 You keep the master branch clean by working in branches.
 Branching facilitates migrating versions of designs and making revisions.